daormar/debasher/doc/design_doc_webui.md

 resident program is not a run that starts and finishes: its processes stay alive, keep state, recover from crashes and go through rounds.
 The UI has to build such a program, launch it, observe it while it lives and act on it.

+The sections before this one describe general programs only (see the Introduction).
+This section is where a resident program departs from them: for each part of that design (the program model, script generation and import, the program's directories, execution and observation), it says whether the part applies unchanged, changes, or is replaced by a rule of its own.

 ## Declaring a resident program